Low Fodmap Dessert Recipes

 Raspberry puree recipe:

-To make the raspberry puree, thaw berries and add to a food processor.
+Thaw the berries and add them to a food processor to make the raspberry puree.
 Process them until they are blended well.
-Place a sieve above a large bowl and use a spatula to scrap the puree free from the seeds into the bowl.
+Place a sieve above a large bowl and use a spatula to scrape the puree free from the seeds into the bowl.
 You will get a little over a cup.
 Use this puree to make the topping for the raspberry bars.

 Low fodmap cookie crust

-1/3 cup pecan meal (made from adding pecans in a food processor)
+1/3 cup pecan meal (made by adding pecans in a food processor)

 1/4 cup powdered sugar